tapis-project/uh-hpc-in-the-cloud/block3/tapis-cli.md

 docker run -v /home/username/.agave:/root/.agave tapis-cli:latest
 ```

-NOTE that we use -v to mount a volume that continat /home/username/.agave so that the container can write directly to that folder and anything written there will be available on the host and therefore can exist after we remove the Docker container - this is useful for using different versions of the CLI container as updates and patches are released.
+NOTE that we use -v to mount a volume that contians /home/username/.agave so that the container can write directly to that folder and anything written there will be available on the host and therefore can exist after we stop or remove the Docker container - this is useful for using different versions of the CLI container as updates and patches are released.

-The CLI tools are installed in /agave-cli/bin within the Docker conatiner so if you move do that directory you can see all the commands available:
+The CLI tools are installed in /agave-cli/bin within the Docker conatiner so if you move to that directory you can see all the commands available:
 ```
 cd /agave/cli
 ls
 ```

-Updating the CLI
+Updating the CLI with Docker
 ----------------

 In the future, you can update the Tapis CLI automatically to the latest version by pulling down the docker container with the tag "latest" and running you